jlengstorf/lengstorf.com/content/drafts/labels.md

   > secret Digital Nomad Society that only the elite can join, which is about
   > as far from the truth as you can get.

-Since writing that, the idea of labels has been rolling around in my head.
+Since writing that,[^long-time] the idea of labels has been rolling around in my head.

+[^long-time]:
+    I've been working on this post for a _long_ time.

+    Well, actually that's not true; I did a lot of work on this post in early 2016, and then panicked because I was worried people might not like it, so I sat on it for almost a year.

 ## Why I Get Squeamish About Labels

-My entire adult life, I've tried to avoid being labeled.
-But until recently I'd never asked myself _why_ I was uncomfortable with labels.
+Until recently, however, I'd never asked myself _why_ I was uncomfortable with labels.

-> Once you label me you negate me.
->
-> **Søren Kierkegaard**

 Why is it that, when I started a company, I wouldn't call it a "startup"?

 When I talk about what I do, why do I shy away from terms like "founder" or "entrepreneur"?

-What's my aversion to becoming "a CrossFitter" or a "digital nomad"?
+What's my aversion to becoming "a CrossFitter" or a "Digital Nomad"?

-Of course, the _obvious_ reason is that I'm such a goddamned special little snowflake that I can't be labeled.
+Of course, the _obvious_ reason is that I'm such a goddamned special little snowflake that no label can adequately express my excellence.
 But debilitating narcissism aside, I just don't feel comfortable waving the banners of a group.

 ### Before we start, let's talk about me and my mountains of privilege for a second.